scottdaniel/MTG-Arena-Tool/CONTRIBUTING.md

 To install (or update), simply run the script in a terminal:
 ```
-./git-pre-push
+./git-pre-push.sh
 ```
 This will run the hook and place a copy in your `.git/hooks/` folder.
-Future commits will always run the hook.
+Future pushes will always run the hook.

 To uninstall:
 ```